luxfi/docs/docs/nodes/configure/chain-config-flags.md

 # Chain Configs

 Some chains allow the node operator to provide a custom configuration.
-LuxGo can read chain configurations from files and pass them to the corresponding chains on initialization.
+Luxd can read chain configurations from files and pass them to the corresponding chains on initialization.

-LuxGo looks for these files in the directory specified by `--chain-config-dir` LuxGo flag, as documented [here](/nodes/configure/luxd-config-flags.md#--chain-config-dir-string).
+Luxd looks for these files in the directory specified by `--chain-config-dir` Luxd flag, as documented [here](/nodes/configure/luxd-config-flags.md#--chain-config-dir-string).
 If omitted, value defaults to `$HOME/.luxd/configs/chains`.
 This directory can have sub-directories whose names are chain IDs or chain aliases.
 Each sub-directory